Patented multilayer stack architecture

 By modifying the absorber molecules and changing the thickness of the various active and conductive layers, it is possible to adapt the color and the transparency of HeliaFilm® and HeliaSol®.
 The colors below give an indication of the available range.

 Efficiency and lifespan

-We already hold the world record of 13,22% cell efficiency for opaque (non-transparent) organic solar cells.
-In production, we currently achieve 7-8 %.
-The latest development allows transparency levels up to 30% with an efficiency of 6%.
+We already hold the world record of 13,2 % cell efficiency for opaque (non-transparent) organic solar cells.
+In production, we currently achieve 6-7 %.

 Research and development work, as well as the installation of production technology, have been funded by the Free State of Saxony, the Federal Republic of Germany and the European Union.